h4t3p1ckl3s/My-DFIR-challenges/FixFixFix/description.md

 The device is isolated.
 Please investigate:

-q1: What initial access technique was used to deploy the malware?
+q1: What initial access technique was used to lure the user to deploy the malware?

 a1cfdb54a31f6cb8ca9ed38b0e3dc333